A Comprehensive Guide to Sustainable Fabrics

 Organic cotton accounts for only 1% of all cotton grown.
 There is some controversy whether organic cotton is more sustainable than conventionally grown.

 One such argument is regarding water use.
-Some sources say that organic cotton uses 91% less water than regular cotton, but a report released by the Transformers Foundation disputes this.
+Many sources report that organic cotton uses 91% less water than regular cotton, but a report released by the Transformers Foundation disputes this.
 Of note, this organization states that their report was encouraged by Cotton Incorporated, National Cotton Council, and the American Cotton Shippers Association, all cotton industry organizations.
 In any case, the amount of water savings varies on farming region and practices.

 Regardless of the exact amount of water saved by the cultivation of organic cotton, the lack of synthetic chemicals used is alone huge advantage, leading to decreased levels of pollution as discussed above.